What! A heart rate of 280bpm, that can’t be right can it? Oh hang on a minute now there’s no reading at all.

 Well 30 minutes after posting the original article I got this from Cy Gearing on FB:

-Cy Gearing :: I use the garmin soft strap and use a gel from amazon.
+Cy Gearing :: I use the garmin soft strap and use a physio gel.
 I don’t sweat a great deal so had issues, but been using the gel for 3 months now without dropouts.
 It cost the vast sum of £3.05 for 2 x100ml bottles and you need so little that I’m sure they will last at least a year!

 So this I think backs up my assertion that it is a contact problem rather than static or faulty devices.
 Although Cy has obviously found that gel makes a significant improvement (well if 100% counts as significant!).